R-CoderDotCom/R-CHARTS/README.md

 </p>

 Note that there is a **live search feature** to look for the tutorials.
 Click on the search button or press <kbd>SHIFT</kbd> to open it.
-You can close it with clicking over the icon or pressing <kbd>ESC</kbd>.
+You can close it clicking over the icon close or pressing <kbd>ESC</kbd>.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/67192157/113423693-37e1f280-93cf-11eb-9edf-189e8aafabe6.gif">